myshare2020/uac/README.md

 </pre>
 <br/>
 3) Application expired

-<p>If the expiration time is set, after the application expires, application-related changes no longer require application account authorization.
-The application account should apply for extended usage time before it expires.</p>
+If the expiration time is set, after the application expires, application-related changes no longer require application account authorization.
+The application account should apply for extended usage time before it expires.

 3. Set the token properties

-<p>The operation account, application account, and application administrator authorization are required.</p>
+The operation account, application account, and application administrator authorization are required.
 <pre>
 bindsym &lt;account&gt; &lt;opr_code&gt; &lt;sym&gt;
 account Operation account